Archives For November 30, 1999

 Here, you need to replace the values of ‘Exec‘ and ‘Icon‘ according where you put the source folder.
 And, change ‘Name’ value for Professional edition.

-If done correctly, you can now search for and launch PyCharm from app launcher or the overview screen depends on your DE:
+If everything’s done correctly, you can then search for and launch PyCharm from app launcher or the overview screen depends on your DE a few moments later:

 Another choice to avoid Snap and Flatpak, is using an Ubuntu PPA.
 However, there are only third-party maintained PPAs.